nbos17/nytimes/README.md

 # Create React Express App

-NYT API Key  19cb45771a5d461b904231d78c35ab1b

-## About This Boilerplate

-This setup allows for a Node/Express/React app which can be easily deployed to Heroku.

-The front-end React app will auto-reload as it's updated via webpack dev server, and the backend Express app will auto-reload independently with nodemon.

 ## Starting the app locally

 Start by installing front and backend dependencies.
 While in this directory, run the following commands: